CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

    >**Note:** The cutover will trigger two consecutive restarts of both **SEA-SVR1** and **SEA-SVR2**.

 ### Task 4: Validate migration outcome

+In this task, you will validate the migration outcome by performing a series of checks on SEA-SVR2 to ensure that the network interfaces, NetBIOS names, shares, and data are correctly configured.
+This process will confirm that the file migration was successful and that the system is properly set up to handle the migrated data.

 1. On **SEA-SVR2**, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.
 1. On **SEA-SVR2**, select **Start**, and then select **Windows PowerShell** and select **Run as Administrator**.